 "The operations on the Rhine, this year, were not important, nor characterized by anything out of the ordinary, except the first bayonet charge on record, not preceded by fire.
 The Prince of Hesse was advancing on Speyer, at the head of twenty-four thousand men, purposing to relieve Landau, when Field-Marshal Tallard, who had just blockaded the place, went out to meet him with nineteen thousand.
 As the Prince was crossing the Speyerbach, Tallard's column reached the stream.
 Seizing the instant, and without waiting to form line of battle, Tallard ployed his marching columns into column of attack, and just as they were, charged in on the enemy with the bayonet.
 The result was a brilliant victory. . . . .
 Tallard had won, and concluded his work by the capture of Landau . . . ."
 [View image of this passage in Dodge’s book]

 “When this war started, there was already some regiments which had quit using pikes.
 The remainder always had a fifth of the soldiers armed with pikes; but by the winter of 1703–1704, they were entirely given up for muskets shortly afterwards.
-During this war the officers were armed with spontoons of eight feet length; sergeants of halberds of six feet & half, and all the soldiers with rifles, with bayonets with sockets, to be able to fire with the bayonet at the end of rifle.”
+During this war the officers were armed with spontoons of eight feet length; sergeants of halberds of six feet & half, and all the soldiers with muskets, with bayonets with sockets, to be able to fire with the bayonet at the end of musket.”
 [View image of this passage in Chastenet’s book]

 Bayonet Collectors' Network |